nekrutnikolai/mysite/content/resume.md

 ---

-Viewing this document online is recommended: https://nnekrut.netlify.app/cv/
+Viewing this document online is recommended: https://nnekrut.netlify.app/resume/

 ## Education

-**Cornell University**, *College of Arts and Sciences - Major in Physics & Minor in CS*
+**Cornell University**, *Physics Major & CS Minor in the College of Arts and Sciences*

 *September 2021 - May 2025*